awalasz/furniture-renderer/README.md

 This leads me to the conclusion that furniture like this from the example input, when cast to 2D would look exactly the same from both front and back because the same geometries are visible and are almost symmetric.
-I decided to use depth that could be easily calculated and use it to make the closer figures bright, and those which are from the back - darker.
+I decided to use depth (the z-axis perpendicular to the given plane) that could be easily calculated and use it to make the closer figures bright, and those which are from the back - darker.

 Front (XY plane)           |  Back (-XY plane) :-------------------------:|:-------------------------: